1pete/eslint-config-1pete/README.md

 # eslint-config-1pete
-just another eslint config
+Just another eslint config

-This config is almost the same with airbnb's style guide, exept some rules overridden.
-This config also use config base from airbnb's repo's master branch, so it will be latest regardless what publishes to npm registry.
+This config is almost the same with [airbnb's style guide](https://github.com/airbnb/javascript), except some rules are overridden.
+This config also use config based from airbnb's repo's master branch, so it will be latest regardless what publishes to npm registry.

 ### How to install
 normal package